fundoocoder/hello-world/README.md

 # hello-world
-my first hands-on on Github
+This is my first Github hand-on.
+Trying to understand how to work on Github and going thru the basics.

+Technically I have worked on Angular, Foundation, HTML5/CSS3.